karx/karx.github.io/face-demo/events/sow/README.md

 * Provide documentation of the new system
 * Knowledge Transfer/Integrate

-Akriya Technologies proposes to design, develop and provide installation of v1.0 of the proposed system to cater for upto 1000 Distinct Users with upto 1000 distinct buisness entities.
+Akriya Technologies proposes to design, develop and provide installation of v1.0 of the proposed system to cater for up to 1000 Distinct Users with up to 1000 distinct business entities.
 This activity will require x weeks.
 The estimated cost for this activity would be x (specs x).

 The Value Proposition of using Akriya Technologies for this project are:
 * Proven engineering techniques for making Integrated systems.
 * Leveraging our experience in working with IoT toolkit (ESP).
 * Data Architecture and Solution experience
 * Using our subject matter experts to complete the project quickly.
-Rapid project completion minimizes disruptions and allows organizations to realize cost saving quickly.
+Rapid project completion minimizes disruptions and allows organizations to realize cost-saving quickly.

 ## Project Definition
 FaceEvents aims to build/design develop